 When the agenda calls for a new space or a new event, we like to recommend a new soundtrack as well.
 For example, if guests are moving from the patio to your dinner hall at 7pm, shifting from jazz on the patio to an upbeat indie rock for dinner can emphasize that transition.
 Sights and sounds work together.

 At Backthird, we like to use live music to set apart different parts of your evening.
-For example, if the Gemini Strings trio is playing your cocktail hour on the patio outside the Ginkgo Room, you might use the quartet for dinner time.
+For example, if a pop strings trio is playing your cocktail hour on the patio outside the Ginkgo Room, you might use the quartet for dinner time.
 Adding a fourth musician ups the ante, picking up the beat to get guests in the mood for dancing when your DJ takes over later on.
 You can also transition from larger to smaller - say, booking a jazz duet for cocktails on the Thornhill patio and then keeping only the piano for dinner in the Arbor Room.

 Even if you just use live music for one part of the night, or let your DJ do it all, it still makes sense to change up styles and genres as the event goes on.